The Amitabha Sutra: Healing Death Anxiety and Finding Meaning

 Can Buddha recitation help with anxiety and insomnia?

-Focusing on a single Buddha name is similar to mindfulness meditation—it calms scattered thoughts.
-Long-term practice cultivates awareness, making it easier to observe emotions rather than being overwhelmed by them.
+Focusing on a single Buddha name is similar to mindfulness meditation, and it calms scattered thoughts.
+Long-term practice cultivates awareness, making it easier to observe emotions instead of being overwhelmed by them.
 Many people use Buddha recitation for better sleep and stress relief.